aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

 ## ✨ Key Features

 *   **Local First & Private**: All CSV processing and data aggregation happens directly in your browser.
-Your data never leaves your computer unless you enable Cloud AI.
+Your data never leaves your computer.
+*   **Intelligent Fault Tolerance & Self-Correction**: The agent is robust.
+If an API call fails, it automatically retries.
+If the AI generates faulty JavaScript code for data preparation, it will analyze the error and attempt to correct its own code, ensuring a smoother analysis pipeline.
 *   **Persistent Session History**: Your work is always safe.
 The app continuously saves your current analysis to a "live session".
 If you reload the page, you'll be right back where you left off.
 When you upload a new file, your previous session is automatically archived to the History panel.
 *   **AI-Powered Data Preparation**: The assistant acts as a data engineer.
 It intelligently analyzes your raw CSV for complex structures, summary rows, or other anomalies.
 It then writes and executes a custom JavaScript function on-the-fly to clean and reshape your data into a tidy, analysis-ready format.
 *   **Configurable AI Settings**: